Coronavirus (COVID-19): latest updates and how to get care. Or use the virtual assistant below right to check symptoms.

 The services listed below are free to cancer patients, family members and friends.
 These resources are designed to help those touched by cancer, and their loved ones, live better lives during treatment and beyond.

 Although we are experiencing changes to our lifestyles due to the coronavirus, the challenges of cancer do not end.
 Especially at this time, we are here to support all of your cancer needs, for the patient and the family.
-Even with the temporary closure of the HCRC to our clients, the staff remains ready to assist our cancer community through zoom, telehealth and other virtual options.
+Our staff is ready to assist our cancer community through zoom, phone or in person, whichever fits best for you!

 The Hearst Cancer Resource Center, along with SLO Oncology & Hematology Health Center and UCLA, have created a collaborative educational series: Advances in Gastrointestinal Cancer Care.
 This series features Joel R. Hecht, MD, a National leader in gastrointestinal clinical research, and local oncology experts, as they discuss new therapies for the treatment of gastrointestinal cancer.